ibm-cloud-docs/vpc/api-change-log-beta.md

 # Beta VPC API change log
 {: #api-change-log-beta}

 Read this change log to learn about updates and improvements to the beta {{site.data.keyword.vpc_full}} (VPC) [API](/apidocs/vpc-beta).
-The change log lists changes that are ordered by the date they were released.
+Change log announcements are ordered by the date they were released.
 {: shortdesc}

 Some beta features are for accounts that have been granted special approval to preview a particular beta feature.
 Contact your IBM sales representative if you are interested in getting access.